A Review of Generalized Zero-Shot Learning Methods: Overview of Generalized Zero-Shot Learning

 \subsection{Semantic Information}

-Semantic information is the key to GZSL.
-It is used to build a relationship between the seen and unseen classes, thus making it possible to perform generalized zero-shot recognition.
-To guarantee usability of the semantic information, it should include information of all unseen classes.
-Meanwhile, it must be related to the samples in the visual feature space.
-The most widely used semantic information for GZSL can be grouped into manually defined attributes~\cite{lampert2014attribute}, word vectors~\cite{mikolov2013distributed}, or their combinations.
+{ Semantic information is the key to GZSL.
+Since there are no labelled samples from the unseen classes, semantic information is used to build a relationship between both seen and unseen classes, thus making it possible to perform generalized zero-shot recognition.
+The semantic information must contain recognition properties of all unseen classes to guarantee that enough semantic information is provided for each unseen class.
+It also should be related to the samples in the feature space to guarantee usability of semantic information.
+The idea of using semantic information is inspired by human recognition capability.
+Human can recognize samples from the unseen classes with the help of semantic information.
+As an example, a child can easily recognize zebra, if he/she has seen horses previously, and have the knowledge that a zebra looks like a horse with black and white strips.
+Semantic information builds a space that includes both seen and unseen classes, which can be used to perform ZSL and GZSL.
+The most widely used semantic information for GZSL can be grouped into manually defined attributes~\cite{lampert2014attribute}, word vectors~\cite{mikolov2013distributed}, or their combinations. }